 THE NIGHT BEFORE:

-In a large bowl, whisk together the whole wheat pastry flour, salt, cinnamon (if using), and instant yeast.
+- In a large bowl, whisk together the all purpose flour, whole wheat flour, salt, cinnamon (if using), and instant yeast.
 To the flour mixture, add the grated carrot, chopped dried fruit, sunflower seeds, pumpkin seeds, and water.
 Using a spatula, stir the dough until it comes together.

 THE NEXT MORNING:

-While the oven is preheating, shape your bread.
-Lightly sprinkle a working surface with more whole wheat pastry flour.
+- While the oven is preheating, shape your bread.
+Lightly sprinkle a working surface with flour.
 Using a spatula, gently scrape the marathon bread dough out onto your floured surface.
 Flour your hands and gently shape the dough into a nice round loaf.
 I just pull up the sides and lightly tuck each “flap” of dough in the center until I go all the way around.
 Minimal handling is optimal!